msyao/project2-js-frontend/README.md

 # HamEdit Up

 **HamEdit Up** is a single-page-app that allows logged in users to create, edit and delete their own article posts.
-Here is the link to the [back-end repo: ](https://github.com/msyao-github/project2-rails-api)
+Here is the link to the [back-end repo](https://github.com/msyao-github/project2-rails-api).

 ### User Story